Autopsy and Post-Mortem Examination Protocol

 The post-mortem report itself has a standard five-block structure that every Indian forensic surgeon writes to: history (from the requisition and inquest), external findings, internal findings, viscera dispatched, and opinion as to cause of death.
 A provisional opinion is issued on the day where the cause is obvious (decapitation, massive haemorrhage, large bullet wound).
 A final report is issued only after the chemical analyst's report from the FSL comes back, sometimes weeks later.
 Many Indian poisoning cases collapse because the provisional opinion was treated as final and the final never reached the IO.

 The Indian anchor here is the Aarushi-Hemraj reopening, where the absence of a second autopsy was raised on appeal, and a string of dowry-death cases where exhumation produced poisoning findings (arsenic, organophosphate) that the original autopsy had missed.
-Exhumation is not a desperation measure; it is a routine procedural option where the original report is technically thin.
+Exhumation is a routine procedural option where the original post-mortem report is incomplete or contested.

 Virtopsy (CT and MRI-based virtual autopsy) is at the pilot stage in India.
 NFSU Gandhinagar runs a research programme; AIIMS Delhi and JIPMER have published on selected applications, particularly skull fractures and gunshot trajectories.
 The current Indian position is that virtopsy is an adjunct that supplements conventional autopsy, not a replacement.
 The procedural law (BNSS 196, 197, 198) speaks to a dissection rather than to imaging, and until the legislature or the Supreme Court speaks otherwise, the dissection remains mandatory in every medico-legal case.